Lloyd Alexander: Adaptations

 The Cat Who Wished to Be a Man and The Wizard in the Tree were adapted and produced in Japan.
 Also in Japan, The Marvelous Misadventures of Sebastian was made into a TV series.

-In 1985 Disney released an animated film based on the first two books, called The Black Cauldron.
+In 1985, Disney released an animated film based on the first two books of the Prydain series, called The Black Cauldron.
 The first Disney animated film to employ computer-generated images, it was a box-office failure and received mixed critical reviews.
 It was not released for home video until over a decade later.
 As of 2016, Disney was in early production of another adaptation of the Prydain series.